Instructional Services for Families FAQs

 The course is teacher-led; however, students are permitted to move at their own pace.
 For example, lessons contain narrative, informational content, images that promote information processing, and often include short 2-3 minute videos in which students can watch, pause, or rewind as often as needed.

 What is the price of the course(s)?

-We are the course curriculum publisher, but we do not sell directly to consumers, so prices vary from our providers.
+We are the course curriculum publisher and do not sell directly to consumers, but you can register to take an eDynamic Learning course from our our online School provider.
 Many school districts offer the courses through their school virtual program, so you may wish to reach out to your local district and find out if they offer our courses or are willing to.
 Going through a school district’s virtual program will often enable you to take the courses at no cost.
-If they don’t offer our courses, you may contact one of our providers.

 How long is the course?
 A Quarter?
 A Semester?

 Our courses are either a semester-long or a year-long in length.
 However, they can also be completed in an after school or summer program at a shorter or longer pace.
 Typically, if you see an A or B at the end of the course title, then you know that it is a semester-long course.
 For example, Culinary Arts has 1a: Introduction and 1b: Finding your Palate.
 Each one is a semester-long course, and they go together for a year-long program.